LBlocki/Spring-eCommerce-RESTful-API/README.md

 ```
 Feel free to configure them.
 Also if you dont want
 application to add initial data at runtime change active profile from dev to anything else

-#### Using H2 embedded database:
+Using H2 embedded database:

 It is fast and auto configured but does not persist data after shut down.
 Also if you dont want
-application to add initial data at runtime change active profile from dev to anything else.
+application to add initial data at runtime change active profile from dev to anything else
 3. **Excecute**
 Run the application using maven command:
 ```bash